pietro-foini/ISI-WFP/Time-series Forecasting/README.md

 XGBoost algorithm deals with supervised machine learning tasks, like classification and regression.
 In this regard, the time-series forecast process must be adapted to the regression setup.
 Since the concerned configuration does not support a multi-output design, we employ 30 different regression models in order to cover all our prediction horizons.

-The forecasting procedure begins with converting our time-series data into pairs of input features ($X$) and output targets ($y$).
+The forecasting procedure begins with converting our time-series data into pairs of input features (X) and output targets (y).
 The decision algorithm learns from this data to identify food insecurity behavior over time.
 In the process, the training is enhanced through different strategies, like hyper-parameter tuning.

 The effectiveness of the forecasting algorithm is based on the results of the prediction in the administrative regions.
 In particular, we build an intuitive evaluation method that concretely provides the limits and the strong points of the predictive algorithm in a real context.
 This decision stems from the will to enable WFP to analyze the advantage of using our solution for planning humanitarian interventions.